arieltyson/class-pass/README.md

 ## License 🪪

-This project will be released under the MIT License.
-Until the `LICENSE` file lands, treat all code and documentation as © 2025 ClassPass team (Ariel Tyson & Phil Akagu-Jones) and obtain permission before redistribution.
+This project is distributed under the [MIT License](LICENSE) © 2025 ClassPass team (Ariel Tyson & Phil Akagu-Jones).
+Feel free to use, modify, and share the code with attribution.

 ---